Is there access to records of all parts of D.C. government?

 Each D.C. government agency processes requests for its own records.
 But there is a central intake; you can submit a request at an online portal that connects to most D.C. agencies (and explains how to reach those not on the portal).
 Your request will be acknowledged by email and assigned a tracking number.
 The portal keeps a list of your requests and shows limited information about their status (such as “in process”).

 You can also send a request directly the FOIA officer in the relevant agency or contact the person later with questions.
 The website of each agency has a tab marked “Open Government and FOIA” that usually lists the officer with phone number and email address.
 A list of all agency FOIA officers is also on the Office of Open Government site, but as these officials change often the list is hard to keep current.

 How do I describe what I want?

-The request portal requires you to name the agency that has the records you want (you can call FOIA officers in advance and ask if they have what you seek).
-Be as specific as possible (letters, emails, memos, plans, pictures, permits, contracts, payment records, data files, spreadsheets, etc.).
+Be as specific as possible — do you want letters, emails, memos, plans, pictures, permits, contracts, payment records, data files, spreadsheets?
 A record can be in any medium.
-Include a range of dates.
-Gives names of people if known.
-(Emails must be searched even if you don’t know names.)
+The portal form requires a date range.
+Give names of people who may have or know about the records you seek.
+Emails must be searched even if you don’t know names.

 You don’t need to explain your reason for a request (though you’ll be asked to explain the use of the records if you request a public interest fee waiver).
 The scale of the request (small, medium or large numbers of pages or files) is irrelevant though very large requests may be released in segments that can drag on a long time.